Belgian Gardens

 Belgian Gardens has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-These state projections lack age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Future population trends suggest lower quartile growth for national regional areas.
-Belgian Gardens is projected to expand by 27 persons to reach 2,135 by 2041, reflecting a total gain of 1.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for Belgian Gardens' SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population dynamics anticipate lower quartile growth for national regional areas.
+Belgian Gardens is expected to expand by 27 persons to 2041, reflecting a total gain of 0.4% over the 17 years.

 Frequently Asked Questions - Population